devanshiagarwal1034/s3tosnowflake/README.md

 - **Repartitioning and Writing Data**: Finally, the job repartitions the data into a single file (using `.coalesce(1)`) to simplify output handling.
 It then writes the processed data back to S3 in the **processed-data** folder in CSV format, ensuring the output includes headers.

 #### **Workflow Overview**

 - **Triggering the Process**: The Lambda function triggers the Glue job, waits for its completion, and monitors the status.
 - **Data Processing**: The Glue job loads, transforms, and processes the data, and then writes it back to the S3 bucket in a processed-data folder.
+(AWS/S3/customer-booking-data-pipeline /processed-data)
 - **File Renaming**: After the job finishes, the Lambda function renames the processed file to include a timestamp, ensuring that each file is uniquely identifiable and easily traceable and load it to renamed_processed_data folder.
+(AWS/S3/customer-booking-data-pipeline / renamed_processed_data)

  **4.Cloud Storage Integration in Snowflake**
 The first step in Snowflake is to establish a secure connection between Snowflake and AWS S3, where the customer booking data is stored.
 This is accomplished by creating a **storage integration**, which enables Snowflake to securely "talk" to S3.
 This integration uses an AWS IAM role that grants the necessary permissions, allowing Snowflake to access the S3 data without manual intervention.